-I was hungry ,but my options were not abundant here.
-I looked in the village of Borino for good place to eat, but it turned out to be late and most of the restaurants were closed.
-I stopped at the only roadside shop open, bought some cheese, ayran, nuts, and went on.
+I was hungry ,but my options were not abundant.
+The village of Borino was ahead and a good place to eat but it turned out to be late and most of the restaurants were closed.
+I stopped at the only roadside shop that was still open, bought some cheese, ayran, nuts, and went on.

 This area was dark and deserted.
 There was also plenty of descending to be done.
-The issue was that it was dark, and I had to be constantly on the brakes.
-I reached the lowest part of the village of Gyovren .
+The issue was that it was dark and I had to be constantly on the brakes.
+I reached the lowest part near the village of Gyovren .

 The climb was serious but short.
-There was also a full moon, but the Trigrad Gorge did not allow the moon to shine on the road ahead of me.
+There was a full moon but the Trigrad Gorge did not allow it to shine on the road ahead of me.
 I was just sorry to not see it during the day and take some photos.
 Not long after, I was at the next control – the Bear Museum – Trigrad.

 I was greeted at the entrance, and later it turned out that the complex was owned by distant relatives from Popovo.
 Everyone was frozen and seated around the fireplace.
 Dimitar, Rumen and Sasho were there already.
-After brief conversation, Shiuchi and Dave appeared just in time to help them with the translation.
-The food was great, the company even better.
-As soon as I ate, I decided to nap for 45 min and continue forward.
+After brief conversation, Shiuchi and Dave appeared just in time to help them with translation before bed time.
+The food was great and the company even better.
+As soon as I finished with dineer, I decided to nap for 45 min and continue forward.

-All locals must have thought I was crazy to go so early, in the cold and directly towards Pamporovo, where the most serious ascent was awaiting.
-My idea was to nap for 45 minutes, but in about 30 minutes I woke up because of some noise and decided to leave.
+All locals bthought I was crazy to go so early.
+It was cold and directly towards Pamporovo where the most serious ascent was awaiting.
+My idea was to nap for 45 minutes but in about 30 minutes I woke up because of some noise and decided to leave.
 After short breakfast and some coffee I pushed ahead.
-I thank everyone here for the support and hospitality !
+Thanks to everyone here for the support and hospitality !

 Day Fourth – Trigrad – Shiroka Laka, Pamporovo – Chepelare – Bachkovo – Asenovgrad – Chirpan – Nova Zagora – Sliven – 238 km

-That day began with a short descent into the Trigrad Gorge.
-Here, I met the organizer Lazar, who was climbing to the night’s control.
+The day began with a short descent into the Trigrad Gorge.
+Here, I met the organizer Lazar, who was climbing towards the control.

-Shortly thereafter, around Grohotno ,I ran into a few Shepherd Dogs.
+Shortly thereafter and around Grohotno ,I ran into few Shepherd Dogs.
 They appeared from the darkness and attempted to attack.
-Luckily, I got away with no issues.
-I splashed them with some water, screamed, sprinted, and tried to dazzle them with my headlights . . .
+Luckily, I got away with no issues, splashed them with some water, screamed, sprinted and tried to dazzle them with my headlights . . .

 After the vilalge of Nastan I began the 18 mile long ascent to Pamporovo.

 First, I passed through Shiroka Laka where the Rhodope song was born and developed.
 Many of the most famous singers and bagpipers from the Rhodope region are from here.
-Here is also the house of Captain Petko voivoda, which was his post-Liberation headquarters.
+Here is also the house of Captain Petko voivoda and his post-Liberation headquarters.
 Exarch Stefan’s house is also here.

-The climbs in Bulgaria in fact turned out to be long, but not as steep and brutal as the ones I’m used to.
+The climbs in Bulgaria turned out to be long but not as steep and brutal as the ones I’m used to.
 For comparison, usually, the slope was 6% to 10%, and some segments ranging from 12% to 18%.
-In the Appalachians we are accustomed to brutal slopes of 18% to 22% which are not long but come one after another and they break you down slowly . . .
+In the Appalachians, we are accustomed to slopes of 18% to 22% which are not long but come one after another and break you down slowly . . .

-Pamporovo is “nicely” built and unfortunately no places to ear were open yet.
+Pamporovo is “nicely” built and unfortunately no places to eat were open yet.
 The locals guided me to the only open store.
 Here, contrary to my impression, they told me how many wild animals were out there and to be careful.
-The temperature was around 39 degrees, and I asked the shopkeeper to let me eat my food inside and warm up.
-After I drank my morning coffee and ate, I quickly got ready for the long descent.
+The temperature was around 39 degrees and I asked the shopkeeper to let me eat my food inside and warm up.
+I quickly got ready to go down into the valley.

-The descent was from Pamporovo to Popovitsa after Asenovgrad, or about 55 miles.
-After my longest climb to Goliam Beglik, it was time for my longest downhill, I cant catch a break today 🙂
+The descent was from Pamporovo to Popovitsa after Asenovgrad, about 55 miles long ! ! !
+After my longest climb to Goliam Beglik, it was time for my longest downhill.
+I cant catch a break today 🙂

-This is actually my first descent, where I had to stop two times to eat and to rest.
-I found a pretty good place to eat , where I was able to also charge all the electronics, drink coffee and have decent breakfast.
+This is actually my first descent where I had to stop two times to eat and rest up.
+I found pretty good place to eat where I was able to charge all electronics and have a decent breakfast.

 My only goal at the moment was to descent safely to Asenovgrad.
-To accomplish this, I had to put my reflective vest and turn all the lights on again.
-Some idiot drivers were present here as well – They obviously did not care about human life and tried to overtake into the turns without any visibility.
-I had to deliberately block some of them, knowing that if I let them go, they would see the traffic and push me to the side of the road.
+To accomplish this, I had to put my reflective vest and turn all the lights on.
+Some idiot drivers were present once again.
+They obviously did not care about human life and tried to overtake into the turns without any visibility.

-Luckily, the temperature increased, just like the oxygen level!
-It was harder to breathe at the top.
-It turned out that we missed the snow (two days after the marathon ended we realized that in the village of Stoikite was snowing ! ! ! ).
+Luckily, the temperature increased and so did the oxygen level!
+It turned out that we just missed the snow (two days after the marathon ended was snowing in the village of Stoikite ! ! ! ).

-The temperature continued to rise and I arrived in Asenovgrad.
-Traffic across the city was terrible, and as I did in Plovdiv decided to go ahead without stopping.
+The temperature continue to rise and I arrived in Asenovgrad.
+Traffic across the city was terrible and I decided to go ahead without stopping.

-On my way out of town I stopped in the village of Popovitsa to get rid of my woolen clothes again.
-I hurried over and went on.
-At that moment everything was already happening on autopilot, every part of the body ached, and I was ready to finish!
+On my way out of town, I stopped in the village of Popovitsa to get rid of my woolen clothes.
+At that moment, everything was happening on autopilot, every part of the body ached and I was so ready to finish!

-The village of Popovitsa actually appears to be one of our oldest settlements before the fall of Bulgaria under Ottoman rule.
+The village of Popovitsa is one of our oldest settlements before the fall of Bulgaria under Ottoman rule.

-Not long after, I found myself in Chirpan, where I had my last control before the finish.
-I also did not notice Sasho here, and later it turned out we just missed one another.
-I was in a hurry.
+Not long after, I found myself in Chirpan, the last control before the finish.
 They told me the soup would get ready the fastest.
-I ate a very salty soup and drank a beer, then continued to Nova Zagora under the bright rays of the sun.
+I ate a very salty soup, drank a beer, then continued to Nova Zagora under the bright rays of the sun.

-It was flat again, but of course a serious wind came out!
+It was flat again but very serious wind came out!

-After Stara and Nova Zagora I was approaching Sliven.
+After Stara and Nova Zagora, I was approaching Sliven.
 Unfortunately, I missed the last roadside water fountain.
 I didn’t want to stop since my goal was to finish in under 85 hours.
-There were some ripe plums on the road and they saved me at this point.
+There were some ripe plums on the road and they saved me.